dobromirmontauk/engineering-scorecards/warrior_scorecard.md

 ----->

-<h1>"Warrior" Technical Lead Scorecard (previously: Feature Lead)</h1>
+<h1>"Warrior" Software Engineer Scorecard (previously: Feature Lead)</h1>

-A "Warrior" Technical Lead is the Directly Responsible Individual for launching a feature/project on time.
+A "Warrior" Software Engineer (SWE) is the Directly Responsible Individual for launching a feature/project on time.

 This role lasts for weeks-to-quarters, depending on the size/scope of the project.

-"Warrior" Feature Lead roles are designed to provide **tension** with the ["Gardener" Technical Lead](https://github.com/dobromirmontauk/engineering-scorecards/blob/master/gardener_scorecard.md) roles.
-Warrior want to ship; Gardeners want to build the Right Thing the Right Way.
+"Warrior" SWE roles are designed to provide **tension** with the ["Gardener" Software Engineers](https://github.com/dobromirmontauk/engineering-scorecards/blob/master/gardener_scorecard.md) roles.
+Warriors want to ship; Gardeners want to build the Right Thing the Right Way.
 This tension should be healthy, inspiring debate and resulting in the best decision for the business (trading off short-term vs long-term needs).

 <h2>How to use this scorecard</h2>